Concerned about dark chocolate lead levels?

 Well, you can't blame it on the cocoa bean.
 It has one of the lowest lead levels documented.

 Where does the heavy metal come from then?
 Most of it enters the chocolate on its journey from the tree to your tongue.
 Seems it's more about where the bean's been.

 Shipping, processing, and manufacturing expose it to the toxic metal.

 Why do dark chocolate products have a higher level than milk chocolate?
 Because dark contains more chocolate liquor (liquid unsweetened chocolate) than milk chocolate does.

-The United States Department of Agriculture identifies it as the chief source of lead in chocolate.
+The United States Department of Agriculture identified the chief source of lead in chocolate.
 You guessed it, chocolate liquor!

 How dangerous is the heavy metal?

 Well, it's not labeled a toxic metal for nothing.
-The Environmental Protection Agency web site states lead may cause behavioral problems, learning disabilities, seizures and death.
+Lead may cause behavioral problems, learning disabilities, seizures and death.

 Children six and under are most at risk.

-The EPA warns that unless detected early, children with high levels in their bodies can suffer from:
+The EPA warns that children with high levels of lead in their bodies can suffer from: